Chapter One V

 “I’m going to erase their memory of this evening and let them go back to work.
 We still control the hotel floor, we’ll monitor them, their conversations and their phone calls.
 We don’t know jack about who’s behind this and we’re not going to find out by obliterating these two punks’ memories.”

 Janah proceeds.
-She has Y in a trance anyway, so she starts in on him while Nikko changes the syringe on X and brings him down with Phenobarbital.
+She has Y in a trance anyway, so she starts in on him while Nikko changes the syringe on X and brings him back from Wonderland with phenobarbital.
 By the time Janah convinces Y they had come to the hotel and gone to bed, X is nodding.
 Chan takes him to his room, undresses him to his skivvies, there is a bullet wound in his shoulder, several years old, and a stab wound on his right thigh.
 I come in the room, look him over.

 “He’s seen some fights, been on the wrong end of a gun.”